Working after your studies

 Most students have immigration permission that extends beyond the end of their studies.
 You can work full time during this extra period once you have completed your course.
 Course completion is normally the end date on your Confirmation of Acceptance of Studies (CAS)).

 The student policy team at UK Visas and Immigration (UKVI) have confirmed that it counts the period after your course has ended and before your immigration permission expires as 'vacation'.

 If you finish your course early, UWE Bristol has a legal obligation to report this to UKVI.

-If you have more than 60 days' leave from when you report that you've finished your course, the UKVI will contact you to let you know that your immigration permission will be cut short (curtailed).
-Leave is usually curtailed to the new end date plus the additional period you were originally granted, for example one month, two or four months after the new end date.
+If you have more than 60 days' permission from when you report that you've finished your course, UKVI will contact you to let you know that your immigration permission will be cut short (curtailed).
+Permission is usually curtailed to the new end date plus the additional period you were originally granted, for example two or four months after the new end date.